EconometricInstitute/feb22012-programming-website/data/index.md

 ## Canvas Page
 Note that more information can ben found on the Canvas page.
 Visit either the [Canvas Page for the Dutch Course FEB22012](https://canvas.eur.nl/courses/40012) or the [Canvas Page for the English Course FEB22012X](https://canvas.eur.nl/courses/40013).
+There is also the [Canvas Page for the extracurricular course FEB61003 Programming (SPOC)](https://canvas.eur.nl/courses/47919).